codeforequity-at/botium-connector-webdriverio/README.md

 ### WEBDRIVERIO_INPUT_NAVIGATION_BUTTONS
 A list of [Webdriver selectors](https://webdriver.io/docs/selectors.html) for clickable elements which will be clicked one after the other to navigate to the actual chatbot widget.

-Special meaning for Hybrid smartphone apps:
+Optional/mandatory steps:
+* For a selector starting with _!_ any failure will stop script execution (the default)
+* For a selector starting with _?_ any failure will be shown in the log but script execution will continue

+Clicking elements:
-* Starting a selector with _context:_ will switch the context to an embedded webview, for example _context:webview_ (for a named context) or _context:1_ (by index)
+* Starting a selector with _click:_ will wait for the element to be clickable and then apply a click to it
+* This is also the default behaviour, if none of the other magic words is used

+Magic words for elements:
+* Starting a selector with _waitForDisplayed:_ will wait for the element to be displayed
+* Starting a selector with _waitForClickable:_ will wait for the element to be clickable
+* Starting a selector with _waitForEnabled:_ will wait for the element to be enabled
+* Additional parameter can be given to specify the timeout period _waitForDisplayed:#button-id:5000_ (waiting 5000ms for a button)

-Special meaning for iFrame navigation:
+Magic words for iFrame navigation:
 * Starting a selector with _iframe:_ will switch all subsequent selectors to the iFrame selected by the selector
 * Switching back to the iFrame parent can be done with the selector with _iframe:parent_

+Magic words for Window/Tab navigation:
+* Starting a selector with switch:_ will switch the context to the window/tab with the given title/url

-Special meaning for form field input:
+Magic words for form field input:
 * Starting a selector with _setvalue:_ will set the value of an input field.
 Value and input field selector are part of the element: _setvalue:value-to-set:my-field-selector_
 * Starting a selector with _addvalue:_ will append the value to an input field.
 Value and input field selector are part of the element: _addvalue:value-to-append:my-field-selector_
+* Starting a selector with _sendkeys:_ will send the keys to an input field.
+Value and input field selector are part of the element: _sendkeys:value-to-send:my-field-selector_
 * When using _Enter_ as value then the Enter key will be sent instead

+Magic words for Hybrid smartphone apps:
+* Starting a selector with _context:_ will switch the context to an embedded webview, for example _context:webview_ (for a named context) or _context:1_ (by index)

-Other special meaning:
+Other magic words:
 * _pause:1000_ will pause for 1 second (1000ms)
 * _dumphtml_ will dump the current page source to the botiumwork directory